Monitoring & managing GitOps Runtimes

 Name The name of the provisioned GitOps Runtime.

-Type The type of GitOps Runtime provisioned, and can be Hybrid or Hosted.
+Type The type of GitOps Runtime provisioned, and can be either Hosted, Helm, or CLI for legacy Hybrid GitOps Runtimes.

 Cluster/Namespace The K8s API server endpoint, as well as the namespace with the cluster.

-Managed Cluster The number of managed clusters if any, for the runtime.
-To view list of managed clusters, select the runtime, and then the Managed Clusters tab.
+Managed Cluster The number of managed clusters, if any, registered with the GitOps Runtime.
+To view list of managed clusters, click the runtime name, and then the Managed Clusters tab.
 To work with managed clusters, see Adding external clusters to runtimes.

-Version The version of the runtime currently installed.
-Update Available! indicates there are later versions of the runtime.
-To see all the commits to the runtime, mouse over Update Available!, and select View Complete Change Log.
+Version The version of the Runtime currently installed (CLI installations), including the version of the Helm chart (Helm installations) .
+Update Available! indicates there are newer versions of the Runtime or Helm chart.
+To see all the commits, mouse over Update Available!, and select View Complete Change Log.

 Last Updated The most recent update information from the runtime to the Codefresh platform.
 Updates are sent to the platform typically every few minutes.
 Longer update intervals may indicate networking issues.

-• indicates that the runtime is being synced to the cluster on which it is provisioned.
+• Uninstall Runtime: Uninstall the runtime from the cluster on which it is provisioned.
+See Uninstall GitOps Runtimes

 Topology view